SAF Learning

 Is this technical session for you?

-This webinar is intended for land managers, scientists, and policy makers—anyone interested in understanding how forest resources in the U.S. have been changing over time and how they are likely to continue to change in the future.
-Anyone with responsibility for evaluating or managing forest resources would benefit by learning more about ongoing trends and potential futures.
+This webinar is intended for land managers, scientists, and policy makers—anyone interested in understanding how outdoor recreation in the U.S. has been changing over time and how it is likely to continue to change in the future.
+Anyone with responsibility for evaluating or managing outdoor recreation would benefit by learning more about ongoing trends and potential futures.

 Registration